| |

 outright fraud appear regularly.
 While in reality a very small percentage

-of nonprofits suffer from these problems, all pay the price of this type
+of nonprofits suffer from these problems, all pay the price for this type

 Accountability